LazyPulse¶

 - lazybridge —

-PulseAgentsubclassesAgent, so the full Agent surface (engine, tools, guard, verify, memory, store, session) works unchanged. - lazytools — the Gmail/Telegram inbound adapters (inbox + trust policy)
+PulseAgentsubclassesAgent, so the full Agent surface (engine, tools, guard, verify, memory, store, session) works unchanged. - lazytools — the Gmail/Telegram clients and guarded send tools live in

 The division of labour: a Tool the worker invokes mid-run lives in